YueLin301/yuelin301.github.io/_posts/2023-08-01-Fictitious-Self-Play-Zero-Shot-Coordination.md

 ### Equivalence mapping

-This definition used to describe the symmetry is from the paper "other-play" and it is based on the Dec-POMDPs.
+This definition used to describe the symmetry is from the paper "other-play" and it is based on the **Dec-POMDPs**.
 It resembles the one used for [finding Nash equilibria in large games like poker](https://dl.acm.org/doi/abs/10.1145/1284320.1284324).

 An equivalence mapping of can find the states and actions that share the same reward, transition probability, and observation.
 Formally,